tobimensch/preloadify/README.md

 ```
 Usage: preloadify [options] EXECUTABLE OUTPUTFILE

-Create an executable self-containing all dynamic library depedencies of the original.
+Create an executable self-containing all dynamic library dependencies of the original.

 Options:
   -l, --list                  Alphabetically sorted list of all dynamic libraries